-b.
-Revenues over past two years.
-A firm must show it has been conducting business within its primary industry for at least two full years.
 An applicant firm can satisfy this requirement by submitting copies of federal tax returns to prove it generated revenues within its primary industry during the two most recent years prior to the date of its 8(a) application.
-If you only possess one year of business tax returns, you must submit a waiver request.

-If your firm has not been in business for two or more years, it can still satisfy the SBA's "potential for success" requirement and gain entry into the SBA 8(a) program if it qualifies for a waiver of the Two-Year Rule.
+If your firm has not been in business for 2 or more years, it can still satisfy the SBA's "potential for success" requirement and gain entry into the SBA 8(a) program if it qualifies for a waiver of the 2-year rule.

 The Small Business Administration, unfortunately, does not provide extensive written guidance regarding how a length of time in business waiver request should be written.